cmancushman/StackBase/README.md

 - Complex queries implemented in an easily digested manner

+- Columns automatically resized to accomidate large input (numeric data capped at 12 integer-part digits and 9 decimal-part digits currently)

-- Indexing done for the user.
-Columns are optimized for 'WHERE' conditions, including fulltext searches and UNION/or
+- Logic handled for the user: columns are optimized for 'WHERE' conditions, including fulltext searches and UNION/or, and indexes are automatically created to speed up applicable searches (explained later)

-- Currently free and easy to set up.
-As this is framework in early development, it is free to use, making backend 100% money and hassle free.
+- A free backend playground: StackBase is in early development and currently free, making backend 100% free

-## Limitations
+## Limitations of Using StackBase

-Conversely, since StackBase is in early development it is also not scaled.
+Conversely, since StackBase is in early development it is not currently scalable.
 Enjoy it as a free service, but do not use it commercially (yet).
+This is obviously a ***big*** limitation, and it is the immediate objective of StackBase to fix this and establish a billed tier.

 ## Installation